Cathode Ray Oscilloscope (CRO)

 1.IntensityFor the correct brightness of the trace on the screen.
 This adjusts trace brightness.
 Slow traces on CRT scopes need less, and fast ones, especially if they don’t repeat very often, require more.
 On flat panels, however, trace brightness is essentially independent of sweep speed, because the internal signal processing effectively synthesizes the display from the digitized data.

 3.Horizontal centeringFor moving the pattern right and left on the screen.
-The horizontal position control moves the display sidewise.
+The horizontal position control moves the display sideways.
 It usually sets the left end of the trace at the left edge of the graticule, but it can displace the whole trace when desired.
-This control also moves the XY mode traces sidewise in some ‘scopes, and can compensate for a limited DC component for the vertical position
+This control also moves the X-Y mode traces sidewise in some scopes, and can compensate for a limited DC component for the vertical position

-5.Horizontal gain (also Time/div or Time/cm)For adjusting pattern width.
+5.Horizontal gain (also Time/div or Time/cm)For adjusting the pattern width.
 This section controls the time base or “sweep” of the instrument.
-The primary control is the Seconds- per-Division (Sec/Div) selector switch.
+The primary control is the Seconds-per-Division (Sec/Div) selector switch.
 Also included is a horizontal input for plotting dual X-Y axis signals.
 The horizontal beam position knob is generally located in this section.

-7.Sweep frequencyFor selecting a number of cycles in the pattern.
+7.Sweep frequencyFor selecting several cycles in the pattern.

 8.Sync.
 Voltage amplitude.For locking the pattern